 One night in Berlin

 Needless to say, Berlin is the perfect setting for this fast-paced thriller.
-Shot in one single take, the film's locations are all within close proximity around the area of Friedrichstraße in Kreuzberg and Berlin-Mitte.
+Shot in one single take, the film's locations are all within close proximity around the area of Friedrichstraße in the Berlin districts of Kreuzberg and Mitte.

 The coffee shop in which Victoria works, really exists, but it is normally called Bio-Bistro Wilhelm & Médne (Friedrichstraße 230).
-The office building in Zimmerstraße 54–56 was used as the bank for robbery.
+An office building in Zimmerstraße 54–56 was used as the bank for the robbery scenes.
 Finally, the closing scene was shot at the Westin Grand Hotel (Friedrichstraße 158–164).

-Victoria was THE winner at the 2015 German Film Awards [Deutscher Filmpreis or Lolas in short].
-Nominated in 7 categories, the film won 6 "Lolas", as the film prize is called in colloquially: Best Lead Actress (Laila Costa), Best Lead Actor (Frederick Lau), Best Director (Sebastian Schipper), Best Camera, Best Music and finally the Golden Lola for Best Feature Film.
+Victoria was THE winner at the 2015 German Film Awards.
+Nominated in 7 categories, the film won 6 "Lolas", as the film prize is called colloquially: Best Lead Actress (Laila Costa), Best Lead Actor (Frederick Lau), Best Director (Sebastian Schipper), Best Camera, Best Music and finally the Golden Lola for Best Feature Film.
 It can't get any better than that!

-My verdict: Just like The Riot Club, it will leave you with an ugly gut feeling.
-But it this one-take, one-night "real Berlin" drama also delivers spot-on acting performances, which won't let you leave the cinema disappointed!
+My verdict: Just like The Riot Club, this film will leave you with an ugly gut feeling.
+But this one-take, one-night "real Berlin" drama also delivers spot-on acting performances, which won't let you leave the cinema disappointed!

 Did you see Victoria?
 What did you think of it?
 Did the film even inspire you to travel to Berlin?
 Maybe you've already walked the film locations yourself?
 Shout it out like Victoria would and leave a comment below!

 Check out my self-guided Victoria Film Locations Walk